Jpdl925/LikeIcon/README.md

  // Last updated 5/16/24

-// Peer Review by:
+// Peer Review by: Alejandro De La Cruz-Rubio

-// Comments:
+// Comments: Code looks clean and button works flawlessly.
+Visually, the botton looks just like the bootstrap one and the color used for the background is really nice.
+Good job Julius!